hsuonsivu/hsupublic/3d-models/README.md

 3. Set stop point to first layer above the top of the window (in slicer, the layer where print would continue over the polycarbonate/glass).
 4. Use windowtemplate to print out templates for windows, these help cutting polycarbonate or whatever material you use to proper shape.
+Make sure that material is cut to at most the template size.
+There is tolerance so the window can safely be smaller, however, if it is too small, it might not stay in place then layers are printed on top, which may make edges ugly.
+5. Start print, and when printer stops at stop point, drop window insert and continue the print.

 ### lattialista.scad